Gregwar/gregwar.github.io/_posts/2020-12-14-speedup-pio-mbed-and-dfu-util.markdown

 ## Step 2: Apply changes

-At the begining of the file, add:
+At the beginning of the file, add:

 ```python
 import os